Then and Now – Royal Bank

 - Last time I checked, since my decision to start buying this stock, it appears I invested in a company that has historically delivered exactly what I was seeking – a mix of growing dividend income and capital gains too.
 A bunch of both actually!

-- Since winter 2011, Royal Bank’s dividend payment to me has doubled.
+- Well, Royal Bank’s dividend payment to me has doubled.

 - The share price continues to climb – at the time of this post – in a pandemic no less.